RFK Jr.’s insurgent bid collides with issues over ballot access

 Both parties are warily watching Kennedy just days away from the election’s first contests, as more state ballot deadlines approach.
 So far, the cycle’s biggest dark horse has made the ballot in Utah, with North Carolina to come in several weeks.
 Campaigns on both sides of the aisle have taken his candidacy more seriously in recent weeks as he maintains steady polling standing.

-But despite meeting becoming eligible in Utah, there’s skepticism that Kennedy will be able to qualify for the ballots in all 50 states and D.C.
+But despite meeting becoming eligible in Utah, there’s skepticism that Kennedy will be able to qualify for the ballots in all 50 states and the District of Columbia.
 Experts caution that the qualification process is extremely expensive and varies widely in each state, making it difficult for a candidate operating outside of the two-party system.

-And even if he does gain access to a majority of the ballots, it’s unclear ultimately what impact he will have on the race.
+And even if Kennedy does gain access to a majority of the ballots, it’s unclear ultimately what impact he will have on the race.

-One of the central influences helping Kennedy’s candidacy is American Values 2024, a PAC partially funded by mega-donor Timothy Mellon that is looking to spend upwards of $15 million across swing states like Arizona, Georgia and Nevada — as well as solidly blue states like New York and California, where supporters believe Kennedy could be competitive.
+One of the central influences helping Kennedy’s candidacy is American Values 2024, a PAC partially funded by mega-donor Timothy Mellon that is looking to spend upwards of $15 million across swing states including Arizona, Georgia and Nevada — as well as solidly blue states such as New York and California, where supporters believe Kennedy could be competitive.

-Furthering Kennedy’s right-wing alignment, he also recently spoke at CPAC and has criticized the move to remove Trump from the Colorado ballot over the former president’s involvement in the Jan.
+Furthering Kennedy’s right-wing alignment, he also recently spoke at the Conservative Political Action Conference and has criticized the move to remove Trump from the Colorado ballot over the former president’s involvement in the Jan.
 6, 2021, Capitol riots.
 Together, the moves give potential Republican supporters confidence that he shares at least some of their grievances.

 In an appearance on Fox News on Monday, Kennedy strongly denounced taking Trump off ballots as a choice for voters, citing what he views as shaky legal standing as a lawyer.